Meet the Team

 Odorzynski shifted from operations to sales in 2011, joining the sales team to develop partnerships with mental health organizations, and ultimately leading sales and marketing for the company.
 In 2014, Odorzynski transitioned into the role of VP, Marketing and Strategy, with a greater concentration on strategic planning for the company, while also leading marketing and business development efforts.
 She continued to refine her focus on corporate development and M&A, successfully leading the acquisitions of several companies including 1DocWay, Advanced Care behavioral health pharmacies, and Medication Management Systems.

-In July 2017, Odorzynski was promoted to SVP, Pharmacy Solutions, responsible for integrating the company’s clinical services division, Genoa Medication Management Solutions, with its Pharmacy and Telepsychiatry divisions, and promoting a comprehensive solution across all service lines to payers and providers.
+In July 2017, Odorzynski was promoted to SVP, Pharmacy Solutions, responsible for integrating the company’s clinical services division, Genoa Healthcare’s Medication Management Solutions, with its Pharmacy and Telepsychiatry divisions, and promoting a comprehensive solution across all service lines to payers and providers.
+In January 2018, Odorzynski assumed full responsibility of the MMS business unit as General Manager.

-Before joining Genoa, Odorzynski worked as a pharmacist for CVS in Baltimore, Maryland.
+Before joining Genoa Healthcare, Odorzynski worked as a pharmacist for CVS in Baltimore, Maryland.
 Odorzynski earned her Doctor of Pharmacy from Drake University and her Master of Public Health from Johns Hopkins University.
 Odorzynski is also certified in Mental Health First Aid USA.

 Christy Barr, RPh, MHA